Juggling a soccer ball is difficult for beginner soccer players. Even some of the pro players can’t juggle. So there’s hope for us all.

 4. Use Backspin

-The correct amount of backspin will help you to keep the ball close to your body, making consecutive juggles a lot easier.
+The correct amount of backspin will help keep the ball close to your body, making consecutive juggles much easier.

 - Lock your ankle, point your toes upward, and kick the ball with the top of your foot in a forward scooping motion.
 This will cause the ball to travel upward with some backspin.